bradtraversy/workopia-php/readme.md

 The `App` directory contains all of the main application files like controllers, views, etc. Here is the directory structure:

-- **controllers/** - Contains all of the controllers including listings, users, home and error
+- **controllers/** - Contains all of the controllers, including listings, users, home and error
 - **views/** - Contains all of the views
 - **views/partials/** - Contains all of the partial views